Run to the Father

-Run to the Father is the second studio album by American Christian musician Cody Carnes.
+Run to the Father is the second studio album by American contemporary Christian musician Cody Carnes.
 The album was released on March 13, 2020, via Capitol Christian Music Group.
 The deluxe edition of the album was released on February 5, 2021.
 Carnes collaborated with Hank Bentley, The Creak Music, Austin Davis, Jeremy Edwardson, Jeremy S.H.
 Griffith, David Leonard, Dan Mackenzie, Jacob Sooter, McKendree Tucker, and Colby Wedgeworth in the production of the album.

 Run to the Father was supported by the release of four singles: "Nothing Else", "Heaven Fall", the title track, and "Christ Be Magnified".
 "Nothing Else" peaked at No. 31 on the US Hot Christian Songs chart.
 "Run to the Father" peaked at No. 23 on the Hot Christian Songs chart.
 "Christ Be Magnified" peaked at No. 45 on the Hot Christian Songs chart.

 The album drew mixed reactions from the critics.
 The album debuted at No. 12 on the Billboard's Top Christian Albums Chart in the United States.
 Run to the Father was nominated for the Grammy Award for Best Contemporary Christian Music Album at the 2021 Grammy Awards.